koldinger/Tardis/README.md

 easy ported to Windows.

 Tardis consists of several components:
-* tardisd (Daemon): The tardis daemon process which maintains the backups
+* tardisd (Daemon.py): The tardis daemon process which maintains the backups
-* tardis  (Client): The tardis client process, which creates backup data and pushes it to the server
+* tardis  (Client.py): The tardis client process, which creates backup data and pushes it to the server
-* tardisfs (TardisFS): A FUSE based file system which provides views of the various backup sets.
+* tardisfs (TardisFS.py): A FUSE based file system which provides views of the various backup sets.
-* regenerate (Regenerate): A program to retrieve an individual verson of the file without using the TardisFS
+* regenerate (Regenerate.py): A program to retrieve an individual verson of the file without using the TardisFS
-* lstardis (List): List versions of files and directories in the database.
+* lstardis (List.py): List versions of files and directories in the database.
+* sonic (Sonic.py): An administration tool, allowing things like setting and changing passwords, removing backup sets, purging orphans, etc.
 * tardisremote (HttpInterface): A server, still under development, which provides a web api for retrieving information in the tardis database, for use by regenerate, tardisfs, and lstardis

 Tardis is currently under development, but is at beta level.